About the Land Bank

 The land bank posts map signs at many properties’ trailheads and is installing others where needed.
 Handheld maps of each property, showing their trail networks and natural features, are available on this website.

 Guided walks conducted by the land bank’s scientific and management staff are scheduled regularly in the off-season.
-The land bank also sponsors a day-long cross-island hike on National Trails Day, which is the first Saturday in June.
+The land bank also sponsors a day-long cross-island hike (XIH) on National Trails Day, which is the first Saturday in June.
 Watch the island newspapers for details.

 How does the Land Bank work?